How to approach a woman in a coffee shop

 You now have just served an ace, and her response has given you something to respond to without too much trouble.

-The other will allow you to elaborate on your enthusiasm for what is around you because by her standards what has happened previously hasn’t been that interesting for her.
+The other will allow you to elaborate on your enthusiasm for what is around you.
+By her standards what has happened before hasn’t been that interesting for her.
 This is your opportunity to express what you like.

 This is like a golden triangle of technique that will prevent the freezing up of ideas when the pretty woman is in front of you.